hfakoor222/Routing_Diagnostics_App/README.md

 All that is required is SSH port 22 to be open and the program can execute across sites.

 This program has extended features: a search function: ["ospf, redistribute bgp"] will find all OSPF which redistributes bgp. ["ip access", "any", 80] finds all devices with ACL's that permit port 80 connections.
 This helps us find certain devices.
 If we want to batch update devices from the app we can do this.

-The app also batch updates devices and batch rollsback devices.
-Firstly it saves a config file in your MongoDB as mentioned before; seccondly it saves a backup copy of the old config on the device itself (i.e. cisco router) by using secure copy.
-So for example we can find all devices that have ACL's with port 80 and batch update them with new ACL's: and generate reports. .
-This is great for making small configuration changes across multiple devices in your network.
+We can then use a script to batch update devices (there's also a batch update and rollback tool integrated into the current code)

 https://github.com/hfakoor222/Routing_Diagnostics_App/assets/105625129/ec28c1b3-b104-4015-b5fb-41560f396447